kalathilsunil/chat/README.md

 Chat window: This module lets user to type in messages and show it over a chat window.
 Messages from other users are shown here

 Online users: This module deals with showing the registered users and about the online and offline users

+TODO:
+1. Change the Avatar icons for message and user list
+2. Show the time stamp of each message.
+Now everything is hardcoded
+3. Limit the number of chat messages to show